yalmip/yalmip.github.io/_posts/commands/2016-09-16-loadsdpafile.md

   nav: "commands"
 ---

-[loadsdpafile] imports an YALMIP model from an SDPA ASCII format file.
+[loadsdpafile] imports a YALMIP model from an SDPA ASCII format file.

 ### Syntax